 Navigate to the 'Banking' tab, select 'Bank Accounts' from the drop down menu and choose the CIS bank account from the list of accounts.

 Select 'More' and then 'Add Transaction' to enter a manual bill payment from the CIS bank account for £400, to pay the bill off in full.

 This is so that your accounts won't have a permanent unpaid bill sitting in Aged Creditors.

 5. Pay the tax

 When you pay the CIS tax from your main bank account, explain that as a Payment with type PAYE / NI, because that's how you'll pay HMRC.

 6. Net off the PAYE and CIS account

 That will leave your PAYE account showing a debit of £100 and the CIS bank account showing a credit of £100.
-We need to net these off, and the best way to do that is by going into the CIS bank account and entering a manual transaction, a refund, of £100, with type PAYE / NI.
+We need to net these off, and the best way to do that is by navigating to the 'Banking' tab, selecting 'Bank Accounts' from the drop down menu and choosing the CIS bank account.
+Then, enter a manual transaction, a refund, of £100, with type PAYE / NI.

 This is how the transactions should look in your business bank account in FreeAgent.